Madlines/simplebus/README.md

 # SimpleBus by Madlines
 This library is inspired by PHP library called SimpleBus (https://github.com/SimpleBus).

-It allows you to setup Message Buses (like Command Buses and Evens Buses) with handlers and middlewares, and run messages through them.
+It allows you to easily setup Message Buses (like Command Buses and Evens Buses) with handlers and middleware, and run messages through them.

 # Message
 *Message* is a simple JS object that needs to have a type and, optionally, a payload, e.g.: